-Note: If you can physically access the switch, you can reboot the switch by pressing the multi-function Reset button on the front panel for less than 5 seconds.
+However, if you can physically access the switch, you can reboot the switch by pressing a button on the front panel:

+- Model GS724TPv2.
+Press the single-function Reset button for more than one second. - Model GS724TPP.
+Press the multi-function Reset button for less than 5 seconds.
 (Do not press the button for more than 5 seconds!)